opensbt/carla-runner/README.md

 ## Getting Started

+First up, create an image for the docker container in which the `ff1_carla` and the `rosco` repository are running by executing the docker file in the this repositories root folder with the command `docker build -t client-rosco .` .
+All necessary dependencies will be installed by the Dockerfile.
 To start the container with default settings, run `docker compose up` in this repository's root folder.
 Instructions on Docker Compose can be found [here](https://docs.docker.com/compose/).
 By using the `--scale` flag, the number of CARLA servers to start can be adapted (e.g., `docker compose up --scale carla-server=3`).
 By default two instances will be launched.
+Afterwards run `xhost +local:root` to give the container necessary rights to launch the 3D visualization.

-Once CARLA is up and running, execute the `balancer.py` script.
+Once CARLA is up and running, execute the `balancer.py` script inside the carla-client container.

 The 3D visualization can be turned on by setting the `_rendering_carla` variable in the `runner.py` accordingly.